Sushruthan222/Lane-detection_ML_OpenCv/Advanced Lane detection/README.md

 ## Results

-The resulting (./Output result Videos/) are in the repo, if you are interested.
+The resulting [output video](https://github.com/Sushruthan222/ML-OpenCv-projects/tree/main/Advanced%20Lane%20detection/Output%20result%20Videos) are in the repo, if you are interested.